-Obvious question but in a category where you can get solutions which cost from £500 to £15000 you need to work out which cost bracket you’re looking at.
+Obvious question but in a category where you can get solutions which cost from £500 to £15000 you need to work out which electric wheelchair or power chair cost bracket you’re looking at.
 Under £1000 you’re looking at mobility scooters or battery packs to add to manual wheelchairs. £1000 to £3000 there’s a great choice of electric wheelchairs including lightweight and folding wheelchairs.
-In the £3000 category, you start to see chairs with different functionality- such as off-road, standing, elevating (seat moves up and down), app-controlled wheelchairs and bespoke chairs.
+In the £3000+ category, you start to see chairs with different functionality- such as off-road, standing, elevating (seat moves up and down), app-controlled wheelchairs and bespoke chairs.

 2. What user weight is it suitable for?

 Chairs maximum user weight usually varies from 17stone up to 25 stone and some specialised chairs can cater for upwards of 30 Stone.

 Making sure you have the right chair means that the motors will be appropriately calibrated to give you the performance the chair promises as well as the frame and wheels being able to support the user.

 3. Transferring into the wheelchair:

 If you can stand and move into a wheelchair then this is less likely to be an issue for you but consider how close you need to get to the chair when sitting in it and how low the seat is for getting back out.
 The arms and the footrests are the things to think about when getting into your new electric wheelchair.
 Some electric wheelchairs have footrests that swing out of the way.
 Some fold out of the way.
 Some are more static.
 Make sure the mechanism is suitable for you.
 Also, some of the arms swing up allowing side transfers and some are static.
 You may also wish to consider the height of the arms and the leverage you can get if you push yourself up from them.

 4. Where do you want to use the chair?